dmcarth/Cue/README.md

 // Lines beginning with two or more slashes are considered comments.
 ```

-Comments are considered block elements, meaning that they take over the entire line they're on.
+All comments are block elements, meaning that they take over the entire line they're on.
+If a line does not begin with `//` it can not be a comment.